Affirmative Action

 • General Responsibility to Report Prohibited Conduct

-No member of the College community who receives a complaint of Prohibited Conduct can ignore it; he or she should give to the person making the complaint as much assistance in bringing it to the attention of the Affirmative Action Officer or Title IX Coordinator as is reasonably appropriate given his or her position at the College and relationship with the person making the complaint.
-Therefore, all students, faculty, staff, and administrators are strongly encouraged to report to the Affirmative Action Officer or the Title IX Coordinator any conduct of which they have direct knowledge and which they in good faith believe constitutes a violation of this Policy.
+No member of the College community who receives a complaint of Prohibited Conduct can ignore it; they should give to the person making the complaint as much assistance in bringing it to the attention of the Affirmative Action Officer or Title IX Coordinator as is reasonably appropriate given their position at the College and relationship with the person making the complaint.

 • Mandatory Reporting of Abuse Under State Law

 Children (a person under the age of 18) may be students at the College, or may be engaged in activities sponsored by the College or by third-parties utilizing College facilities.
-In such instances, where an employee has reasonable cause to believe that a child is suffering physical or emotional injury, resulting from among other causes, sexual abuse, the employee and the College may be obligated to comply with the mandatory reporting requirements established at M.G.L.
+In such instances, where an employee has reasonable cause to believe that a child is suffering physical or emotional injury, resulting from among other causes, sexual abuse, including Sex-Based Harassment, the employee and the College may be obligated to comply with the mandatory reporting requirements established at M.G.L.
 Chapter 119, Section 51A-E. In such cases, the employee is directed to immediately report the matter to the College’s Affirmative Action and/or Title IX Coordinator, who, in consultation with other officials, shall contact the Commonwealth’s Department of Children and Families and/or law enforcement.
 An employee may also contact local law enforcement authorities or the Department of Children and Families directly in cases of suspected abuse or neglect.
-State law also maintains mandatory reporting requirements for certain occupations where elderly and disabled abuse or neglect is suspected.
-For more information on these reporting requirements please contact the College’s Affirmative Action Officer.
+State law also maintains mandatory reporting requirements for certain occupations where abuse or neglect is suspected of adults age 60 or older or children and adults with disabilities.
+For more information on these reporting requirements please contact the College’s Affirmative Action Officer or Title IX Coordinator.

 III.
-TITLE IX SEXUAL HARASSMENT POLICY
+SEX-BASED HARASSMENT POLICY

 a.
 Introduction